lightbend/Included-Licenses/README.md

 In the event of accidental omission, please bring it to our attention by sending email to <mailto:licenses@lightbend.com>.

-Revision 2.1 generated on February 8, 2018 based on the following projects:
+Revision 2.2 revised on February 26, 2018 based on the following projects:

 ## Lightbend Reactive Platform